sisinflab-swot/cowl/docs/api/io/crud.rst

 =======

-Ontologies can be edited by adding or removing axioms, annotations and other constructs, as allowed by the :class:`CowlEditor` API.
+Ontologies can be edited by adding or removing axioms, annotations and other constructs, as allowed by the :class:`CowlOntology` API.
 They can also be created from scratch by calling :func:`CowlManager::cowl_manager_get_ontology()` and specifying a unique :class:`CowlOntologyId` or a ``NULL`` one (in which case an anonymous ontology is created).

-Each ontology document is associated to a :class:`CowlEditor` instance, which you can retrieve by calling :func:`CowlManager::cowl_manager_get_editor()`.
-Access to syntactical details that are not relevant to logic, such as XML prefixes, import IRIs and anonymous individual identifiers is provided by a :class:`CowlSymTable` instance retrievable by calling :func:`CowlEditor::cowl_editor_get_sym_table()`.
+Access to syntactical details that are not relevant to logic, such as XML prefixes, import IRIs and anonymous individual identifiers is provided by a :class:`CowlSymTable` instance retrievable by calling :func:`CowlOntology::cowl_ontology_get_sym_table()`.

-.. doxygenstruct:: CowlEditor
 .. doxygenstruct:: CowlSymTable

 .. _writing: